Dmitri-Sintsov/django-jinja-knockout/docs/viewmodels.rst

     });

 where newly defined handler ``popover_error`` executes already existing ``tooltip_error`` viewmodel handler.
-The purpose of passing ``this`` bind context as an optional third argument of vmRouter.exec() call is explained below in the `AJAX response routing`_ section.
+The purpose of passing ``this`` bind context as an optional third argument of vmRouter.exec() call is to preserve currently passed Javascript bind context.

 AJAX response routing
 ---------------------